-AREAS OF REVIEW
+I. AREAS OF REVIEW

-The condensate storage facility (CSF) serves as a receiver for excess water generated by other systems-such as the main condenser hotwell, liquid radioactive waste system low-activity reprocessed condensate, and makeup water treatment system-and also functions as the water supply or makeup source for various auxiliary systems.
-Depending on its specific function in the plant under review, the CSF may or may not be safety related.
-The review performed by the responsible organization includes the CSF from the condensate storage tank up to the connections or interfaces with other systems to ensure conformance with the requirements of General Design Criteria (GDC) 2, 5, 44, 45, 46, and 60 and of 10 CFR 50.63.
+The condensate storage facility (CSF) serves as a receiver for excess water generated by other systems such as the main condenser hotwell, liquid radioactive waste system low-activity reprocessed condensate, and the makeup water treatment system.
+The CSF also functions as the water supply or makeup source for various auxiliary systems that require water during normal and emergency operations.